neilbrown/gnubee-tools/README.md

 the modules, and so wasting some of your precious memory.
 If you run `/lib/modules/keep`, the modules will be copied into your root filesystem.
 Subsequent boots will not have /lib/modules mounted.
+Note that this isn't needed if you use "`config`" to create your debian install - that will copy the modules in for you.

 /lib/modules will also contain a copy of `swconfig` which is used to manage the internal network switch.
 The code in the initramfs will